 How to Develop an Evaluation or Assessment before You Start Writing

 While it is necessary to spend a little time thinking critically about the subject of your review before you begin writing, there really are no set rules on how to write this type of paper.
 Essentially, there are two key steps involved in the process.
 First, you need to develop some sort of argument about the text you are reviewing and then you need to continue building that particular argument while you are creating a properly-supported and well-organized draft.

 After this, there are a number of important questions to think about and these will help keep your thinking in focus while you are delving into the details of the task you are working on.
 Although these questions are specific to a book review, they can easily be transferred to other tasks e.g. if you are asked to analyze exhibitions, performances, or any other subjects that can be reviewed.
-You should not feel you have to answer all of these questions since you will find certain questions are more critical and relevant than some of the others to the particular book you are dealing with.
+You should not feel you have to answer all of these questions since you will find certain questions to be more critical and relevant to the particular book than others.